 After discovering some non-compliant infant cots that could have caused severe injury or death, the integrity of children’s products came under scrutiny by the ACCC.

-A national review of safety standards for various types of infant furniture and accessories was soon launched.
+The ACCC announced a national bean bag safety review of safety standards for various types of infant furniture and accessories.

 The ACCC Product Safety Recalls page offers more information about Australia’s recalled children’s products.

 It is essential that no device allowing a bean bag zipper to operate is accessible to children.
-A zipper that features a tab or handle, whether it is on the inner liner or outer cover, should be disabled immediately; in most cases, it is easy to remove the handle using pliers or tin-snips.
+A zipper that features a tab or handles, whether it is on the inner liner or outer cover, should be disabled immediately; in most cases, it is easy to remove the handle using pliers or tin-snips.
 Bean bag filler poses separate hazards.
 Bags of filler material should never be left unattended around children or pets.
-After filling bean bags, any loose beads or pellets should be removed from the floor and surrounding area with a vacuum cleaner.
+After filling bean bags, remove any loose beads or pellets from the floor and surrounding area with a vacuum cleaner.

 Children’s Product Safety Assessment

 Furniture is by no means the only threat.
-Toys, educational goods and children’s clothing items are often recalled for safety reasons.
-It is important for parents and caretakers to use their judgment to identify a product’s potential risks.
+Toys, educational goods and children’s clothing items are among recalls.
+It is crucial for parents and caretakers to use their judgment to identify a product’s potential risks.
 Product types that commonly cause problems include the following.